 A PAO must also be considered at retirement in relation to Standard Fund Thresholds and Tax-Free Lump Sum payments.

 Standard Fund Thresholds: When calculating a member’s standard fund threshold limit (currently €2 million), the member’s entitlement is calculated as the total value they would have received if a PAO was never made.
 If this calculation puts the member over the Threshold, the chargeable excess tax liability is divided between the member and the non-member spouse on a pro-rata basis.

 Tax-free lump sum: Subject to Revenue regulations, there are formulas for calculating the lump payable to a member on retirement.
 Currently, up to €200,000 of this lump sum can be paid tax-free.
 Where a PAO exists, there is a separate €200,000 limit for the member spouse and the non-member spouse.

-If you are going through a separation or a divorce, our financial advisors can help.
-Call 01 853 2727 or contact us here, we will assess your situation and give you personalized advice.
-If you want to know more about pension click here.
+If you are going through a separation or a divorce, our financial advisors can help you with a mortgage after a divorce.
+Call 01 853 2727 or contact us here, our separation and divorce advisors will assess your situation and give you personalized advice.
+And, how are assets divided after a divorce in Ireland?
+If you want to know more about divorce pensions, click here.